Writing & Style Guides

 - Formatting a citation often requires judgement from the writer.

-- All relevant citation elements for an item can usually be identified in the catalogue or database record in which the item was found.
+- All relevant citation elements for an item can usually be identified in the catalogue or journal article database record in which the item was found.
 Your citation in turn enables readers to find the item.

 How to cite: types of publications